 Although sheltering in the tunnels during air raids is well known there are some lovely exhibits that flesh out the reality of the experience including the restrictions on shaking your bedding out over the platforms.

 The exhibition is perhaps best summed up by one of the very first artworks you see of a sectional drawing of Charing Cross station by Donald MacPherson in 1929.
 Above ground is the bright business of day to day London; office workers, city dwellers and tourists.
 But underground is the dark underworld of the network where all the hidden stories, histories and secrets are kept.

 ‘Hidden London’ reminds us of why the underground network is so synonymous with London.
 There is our history to be discovered with stories of Churchill and War, of taking refuge and the indomitable spirit of Londoners.
 There are strong women’s stories too easily overlooked, women who worked the factories and women who cleaned the rail’s with their ‘fluffers’.
 There is our imagination and creativity with films and beautiful designed tiles, stations and clever engineering solutions to getting around London.
 There is continual change, re-use, re-purposing and adapting.
 Underground stations as cash converters, bookshops, farms and homes for bats.
 That is London, forever changing and evolving but underneath it all, the strong threads of history running beneath our feet and Hidden London gives us a chance to pick up those threads, thoroughly enjoying finding where they lead.

-Hidden London is on at the London Transport Museum from 11th October – 31 January 2021.
+Hidden London is on at the London Transport Museum from 11th October – Autumn 2023.
 For opening times and ticket prices please see the website – https://www.ltmuseum.co.uk/whats-on/exhibitions/hidden-london